cra/datatalks-mlzoomcamp-2025/README.md

 Also, there are two ways to do 60/20/20 split one is 100->60/40 (test=40%) and then 40->20/20 (test=50%) the other is 100->80/20 (test=20%) and then 80->60/20 (test=25%).
 The split order gives different result, I found the latter being closer to the answers in the homework.

+**I was not able to get answers for Q2 and Q3 with liblinear** so I switched to `lbfgs` solver.
+Then I was spot on for Q2 and Q3